 CCTV inspections are used to determine the condition of the sanitary sewer lines.
-Point repairs that are identified with the CCTV inspection are repairs or placed on a list for repair.
+Point repairs that are identified with the CCTV inspection are repaired within 30 days.
 The sanitary sewer point repairs were located generally on the east side of the City.
 Many of the repair locations were identified through the 10 year Vitrified Clay Pipe TV Inspection Program, as well as from inspections related to the Ecoflow Rapid Rainwater Reduction Program.
 (See Map 2 for all wastewater collection system repairs by location.)
-The 34 sanitary sewer point repairs in 2014 cost the City \$266,460.
-Although 2013 had more point repairs than 2014, the cost of repairs in 2014 increased due to more extensive repairs, including 3 manhole and 2 lamp hole replacements, longer lengths of pipe requiring replacement, 1 replacement of force main over a creek crossing, 1 extra depth repair (25 feet deep), and fence replacements on most repairs.
+The 49 sanitary sewer point repairs in 2015 cost the City \$283,951.
 (See Graph 9.)

-In 2014, the Utilities Field crews responded to 109 customer service calls for the wastewater collection system.
-Of those 109 calls, 20 resulted in an identified blockage of the City main, which crews removed.
+In 2015, the Utilities Field crews responded to 125 customer service calls for the wastewater collection system.
+Of those 125 calls, 17 resulted in an identified blockage of the City main, which crews removed.
 Crews verified that the remainder of the customer calls had a clear City main.
 The decrease in customer calls and City main blockages over the past 15 years and ability to maintain the current low level of City main blockages is attributed to the planned Sewer Preventive Maintenance Programs and schedules discussed previously.
 The planned sewer preventive maintenance programs were implemented by the department in 1998.
 (See Graph 10.)

 Sanitary Sewer Overflows (SSO's) are when wastewater leaves the collections system.
 This can be overflowing manholes, which can lead to environmental degradation by flowing from the manhole into nearby streams or storm sewers, or basement back-ups, which can cause significant property damage.
 Either scenario may contribute to a public health concern.
 In addition, SSO's also require notification to the Kansas Department of Health and Environment.
 It has been a Department goal to reduce SSO's.
 Preventive maintenance programs have played a major part in reduction of SSOs and the leveling off to the current level, where they will likely remain with continued attention to sanitary sewer maintenance.
-In 2014 the department reported 9 SSO's.
-Of those 9 SSO's reported, 4 were the direct result of contractors.
-Although these four SSO's were the result of a contractor actions or inaction and not a reflection on the condition of the sewer line, the City is still required to report them, as well as these SSO's remaining on the City's compliance record.
+In 2015 the department had 4 SSO's.
 (See Graph 11.)